 Drygate is probably one of the places I visit most often and yet I don't have a review of it on the blog.
 It's a brewery, a bar, an event space, a restaurant and a whole lot more, so it's a pretty amazing package.
 I'll try to do it justice.

 We visited recently for our wedding anniversary dinner – we wanted to celebrate, yet keep it low key plus bring Joffrey along.
 Drygate fit the bill!
-I'm always blown away by just how good the food is (especially for the price) and I love that it's dog-friendly.
+I'm always blown away by just how good the food is (especially for the price) and I love that it's a delicious dog friendly restaurant.

 We didn't make a booking but nabbed a table early on a Saturday night in the bar area downstairs.
 There's also a dining space upstairs which has a different menu.
 This is one of the only things I don't love about Drygate – I feel like the difference between the spaces is a little confused and not totally clear to a customer.
 Maybe I'm just daft.